 Victorian woodwork embraced ornamentation and demonstrated technical virtuosity.
 Elaborate carvings, turned elements, and multiple wood species in single pieces characterized this period.

 The Industrial Revolution brought powered machinery to woodworking, enabling more complex and consistent production.
-However, high-end work remained largely handcrafted.
+But high-end work remained largely handcrafted.
+There’s a Victorian hall tree in my collection that must have taken hundreds of hours of carving.

 Arts and Crafts Movement (1880s-1920s)

-Makers like Gustav Stickley created furniture celebrating the wood itself, with exposed tenons, hand-hammered hardware, and designs that honored traditional craftsmanship while embracing simpler aesthetics.
+Makers like Gustav Stickley created furniture celebrating the wood itself — exposed tenons, hand-hammered hardware, and designs that honored traditional craftsmanship while embracing simpler aesthetics.
+There’s a reason Stickley pieces command serious money at auction.

 Art Deco and Moderne (1920s-1940s)